api3dao/oev-docs/docs/oev/searchers/understanding-auctioneer.md

 :::

-The auctioneer caches the bids and timestamp for all the auction rounds at the end of the run.
-This is used to filter out the bids that have already been awarded in the next auction round and to ensure that the auction only starts after the required delay has passed.
+The auctioneer caches the bids and timestamp for all the auctions at the end of the run.
+This is used to filter out the bids that have already been awarded in the next auction and to ensure that the auction only starts after the required delay has passed.

 ## Fulfillment and Contradiction of Bids